n2o/rover-kata-java/README.md

 The graphical representation is based on [this repository](https://github.com/stianeikeland/rover-clj).

+We implemented this Kata in Clojure for our [User Group](https://www.meetup.com/de-DE/Dusseldorf-Clojure-Meetup/).
+You can play around with it in [this repository](https://github.com/clojuredus/clojure-coding-dojo/tree/master/rover).

 ## Description

 In this Kata, we will develop an API to control a Mars Rover around a map.
 A map